I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Choosing a Processor from $100 to $125

-We're going out on a limb here to make a Skylake gaming PC.
-It's possible that you could save around $50 on the overall build by going with Haswell.
-Still, the i3-6100 is very tempting here at its price point and should be all the CPU performance that our budget graphics card will need.
+We're going out on a limb here to make a Kaby Lake gaming PC.
+It's possible that you could save around $50 on the overall build by going with older parts.
+Still, the 7th generation Intel core i3-7100 is very tempting here at its price point and should be all the CPU performance that our budget graphics card will need.

 At this price point, we only have around $100 for our graphics card.
 We're using reasonably good hardware in the build including 2400 MHz DDR4 memory as well as an 80 Plus certified power supply.
 Certainly we could cut corners to get that amount up to around $150, but I wouldn't recommend it.

-So, your choice here is to either stick with the $400 budget and go with something like the 750 Ti, or spend more for additional frames as shown below.
+So, your choice here is to either stick with the $400 budget and go with something like the NVIDIA GTX 1050 or 1050 Ti, or spend more for additional frames as shown below.
 Keep in mind that the first benchmark's settings here are actually higher than the second.

-My recommendation here would be to spend a little more and go for a GTX 950 here.
-It would make your overall budget around $450 but put you in a place where if you adjusted graphical settings you could easily reach 60FPS.
+My recommendation here would be to spend a little more and go for an NVIDIA GTX 1050 Ti here.
+It would make your overall budget around $450 but put you in a place where if you adjusted graphical settings you could easily reach 60FPS in medium.
 That would give you a picture and framerate far better than could have gotten on a PS4 or Xbox One.

 Witcher 3 Benchmarks for Low to Mid-Range GPU